Musical Greeting Cards Contain Mercury

 Turn Greeting Cards Into Gift Tags

-One way to reuse greeting cards is to make them into gift tags.
+One way to reuse greeting cards is to turn them into gift tags.
 Simply cut out any part of the card, write a little note on the back, and use that as a gift tag.